mlflow/mlflow/docs/source/tracking.rst

 MLflow supports the database dialects ``mysql``, ``mssql``, ``sqlite``, and ``postgresql``.
 Drivers are optional.
 If you do not specify a driver, SQLAlchemy uses a dialect's default driver.
 For backwards compatibility, ``--file-store`` is an alias for ``--backend-store-uri``.
-For example, ``--backend-store-uri sqlite:///mlflow.db`` would create a local sqlite database.
+For example, ``--backend-store-uri sqlite:///mlflow.db`` would create a local SQLite database.

 For backwards compatibility, ``--file-store`` is an alias for ``--backend-store-uri``.